Search for a certificate on the internet

-Certificates are necessary for encryption or the verification of signatures.
-The users of certificates are usually not the ones who create them, so there emerges the problem of how to make certificates available to interested users.
-Since certificates in wire format are just plain files, they can be published on webservers or send as email attachments, but these are individual solutions which differ for each certificate.
+Certificates are necessary for encryption or for signature verification.
+The users of certificates are usually not the ones who created them, and this raises the question of how to make certificates available to interested parties.
+Since certificates in wire format are just plain files, they can be published on webservers or sent as email attachments, but these are individual solutions which differ for each certificate.

-There are solutions which are more generic - servers in the internet that can be queried for certificates.
+There are solutions which are more generic, in particular, servers in the internet that can be queried for certificates.

-The first generation of these servers simply accept uploaded certificates and have a standardized interface to search the inventory for user ids.
+The first generation of these servers simply accept uploaded certificates and have a standardized interface for searching the inventory for User IDs.
 Anyone can upload any certificate, which makes the inventory a highly unreliable source.

-Sequoia PGP uses 4 different types of these servers:
+Sequoia PGP uses four different types of these servers:

-• Keyservers which required a confirmation.
-An email is send to each user id in the certificate that resembles an email address containing a link which has to be clicked to acknowledge the upload. keys.openpgp.org works this way.
+2. Keyservers which require a confirmation: An email is sent to each User ID in the certificate that resembles an email address containing a link which has to be clicked to acknowledge the upload. keys.openpgp.org works this way.

-• Web Key Directories (WKD): The certificate is stored on a webserver and its URL is constructed from the User ID as a side effect WKD cannot be queried for fingerprints.
-WKD implies the control of a webserver related to the mail domain of the User ID.
+3. Web Key Directories (WKD): The certificate is stored on a webserver, and its URL is constructed from the User ID (see Publishing certificates).
+As a side effect, WKD cannot be queried for fingerprints.
+WKD implies the control of a webserver related to the email domain of the User ID.

-• DNS-based Authentication of Named Entities (DANE): Although initially not meant for OpenPGP certificates, DANE can be used for their dissemination.
+4. DNS-based Authentication of Named Entities (DANE): Although it was not originally designed for OpenPGP certificates, DANE can be used for their dissemination.
 DANE implies control over the DNS zone file of the mail domain.

 Retrieving certificates